 Travelling for a recognised event?

 A request for an interstate or overseas special exam centre needs to be submitted if a student has been selected as a participant or official for a recognised National or International-level sporting, academic, or cultural event (that is sanctioned and organised by an official governing body) and the event is during the exam period.
 The requirement for the event to be a recognised National or International-level event is set by the excusable circumstances in Ministerial Instruction No. 4 Students Excused from Daily Attendance at School.
+The application must include the required evidence listed below.

 Family holiday / travel?